Let's start by defining what sales automation actually is.

 But alas, many of these tasks can also be automated, leaving more space in managers' Calendars for strategic things and team coaching.
 Let's figure out what tasks of a sales manager can be automated with the help of a CRM system.

-By using CRM, sales managers can now look back on the days when they had to distribute clients to their respective sales reps manually.
+By using CRM, sales managers can now look back on the days when they had to distribute leads to their respective sales reps manually.
 It is critical for salespeople to respond to new leads quickly, as there are many other competitors, and the client likely didn't reach out to only your company initially.
 The timing of your response to a potential client defines the further fate of the deal.

 After setting up a specific workflow, managers can distribute leads equally among the team reps (by round-robin) or assign them to particular managers depending on lead parameters, such as geographical factors, company size, or the industry.
 This allows you to save time and react quickly to incoming leads.
 Whereas if this process is done by hand, leads may stay for a long time without any response or even be left forgotten.